gristlabs/grist-help/help/exports.md

 on the top right of the screen and select "Export XLSX".

-Your browser will then download an Excel file, where each table is a separate sheet with containing all unfiltered rows.
-To use this option you need to have a full read access for all tables in a document.
+Your browser will then download an Excel file, where each table is a separate sheet containing all rows, without any filters applied.
+To use this option you need to have full read access for all tables in a document.

 ## Sending to Google Drive

-If you want to export document to Google Drive as a Google Sheet file, click the sharing icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>) on the top right of the screen and select "Send to Google Drive".
+If you want to export a document to Google Drive as a Google Sheet file, click the sharing icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>) on the top right of the screen and select "Send to Google Drive".

-Grist will first ask you to log in to your Google Account (or use an account you already signed in) and then for permission to create a file on your Google Drive.
-Grist will be able to create new files and manage them but will not be able to access any other files on your drive.
+Grist will first ask you to log in to your Google Account (or use an account you already signed in) and then for permission to create a file in your Google Drive.
+Grist will be able to create new files and manage them but will not be able to access any other files in your drive.

 ![exports-send-to-google](images/exports/exports-send-to-google.png)

-Once you accept the permission request, Grist will export your document to [Excel file](exports.md#exporting-a-document) and then save it in your Google Drive as a Google Sheet file.
+Once you accept the permission request, Grist will export your document to an [Excel file](exports.md#exporting-a-document) and then save it in your Google Drive as a Google Sheet file.
 To use this option, you need to have full read access for all tables in a document.